New Era, New Energy for NWCDC: Submit Your Session Proposal Now

 Injury Prevention.
 Of course, the best claim is the one that never happens.
 Nationwide, employers are making great strides in reducing injury frequency.
 But in order to keep moving the needle, they need the freshest ideas on mitigating injury risks, fostering a strong safety culture, measuring results and getting the executive buy-in they need to support their efforts.

 Steal These Ideas!
 Inspired by our popular presentation of Teddy Award-winning workers’ comp programs, this track will feature real-world solutions employers are using right now and achieving measurable results, with peer-to-peer guidance on lessons learned and pitfalls to avoid.

 Career and Industry.
 The oft-discussed talent gap has been felt as acutely across our industry as any other.
 That’s why it’s the right time to spark more conversations about recruitment and retention, about furthering diversity and about the skills and expertise an evolving industry needs.
 In addition, we seek educational presentations designed to provide attendees with the critical professional skills they need to advance and elevate their careers and take on larger leadership roles.

 And a Brand-New Short-Form Educational Platform

 Our goal is to make room for content that is powerful and valuable for industry professionals, but might not be an ideal fit for a 60 or 75-minute session.
-Do you have a message or an idea you can deliver effectively in less than a half-hour?
+Do you have a message or an idea you can deliver effectively in 20 minutes?
 Tell us about it!